K4PT41N/nandgame_solutions/Solutions/Robotics/escape_labyrinth.md

 D; JGT
 ```

-If the obstacle bit is 0 we continue to the next instruction, which is moving the robot forward, since there is no obstacle.
-We move the robot forward by adding 1 to the bit-2 of the peripheral data using the **Or** operations.
+If the obstacle bit is 0, we continue to the next instruction, which is moving the robot forward, since there is no obstacle.
+We move the robot forward by adding 1 to bit 2 of the peripheral data using the **Or** operation.
 ```
 # Move forward
 A = PERIPHERALS